 Ginkgo Biloba: Combination with other plants

-Ginkgo Biloba combines especially well with Ginseng (memory, fatigue, libido), but also with Rhodiola (memory, concentration, stress management, overwork, Alzheimer’s disease), sometimes Ashwagandha (sleep, stress, energy, Alzheimer’s), or Turmeric (help to prévent cancer, protection of the lungs and intestines), Garlic (high blood pressure, protection of the heart, blood circulation) and more rarely Maca or Tribulus (aphrodisiac, libido, energy).
+Ginkgo Biloba combines especially well with Ginseng (memory, fatigue, libido), but also with the powerful Rhodiola (memory, concentration, stress management, overwork, Alzheimer’s disease), and the famous Ashwagandha (sleep, stress, energy, Alzheimer’s), or Turmeric (help to prévent cancer, protection of the lungs and intestines), Garlic (high blood pressure, protection of the heart, blood circulation) and more rarely yet very effective is a synergy with Maca and Tribulus (aphrodisiac, libido, energy).